almondp040/Advanced-JS-Practice/Websockets API/notes.md

         - Super useful for live information data, Crypto, Stocks, Online Gaming, Chat Apps etc.
         - A bi-directional tunnel of communication
             - Like a phone call that doesn't hang up
+        - We can use a library for this called Express Websockets, or make it from scratch with new WebSocket(webSocketURL) Then it has a few events .onopen, onmessage, onerror, onclose then a function